mctools/simplebuild-dgcode/doc/source/matcookbook.rst

 If your materials in the individual phases can *not* all be described with an NCrystal cfg-string, the approach above will not work.
-Feel free to :ref:`reach out <sbcontact>` in case you need advice for your particular use-case.
+Feel free to :ref:`reach out <sbcontact>` in case you need advice for your particular use case.

 .. _sbmatsinglecrystals: